WalletWasabi/WasabiDoc/docs/glossary/Glossary.md

 :::details
 ### Proof of Work (POW)

-A Bitcoin block is only valid if the hash of it is below a certain difficulty target.
+A Bitcoin block is only valid if its hash is below a certain difficulty target.
 In order to create a valid block, a miner must thus repeatedly hash a candidate block with changing nonce until by sheer luck he finds a hash with low value.
 By providing this pre-image block and hash, anyone can verify the amount of computational energy that a miner on average should have invested in order to find this block.
 :::